 The Journal is published three times a year.
 We operate a "green" open access policy.
 This allows authors to self-archive a copy of their accepted manuscript (the final, peer reviewed edit of a paper without the publisher's formatting/typeset etc) in their institutional repository.
-This version of the paper is subject to an embargo period of six months after it is published in the Journal.
-After this time, it will be made publicly available on the Journal website and can made available via the author repository.
+This final published version of the paper is subject to an embargo period of six months after it is published in the Journal.
+After this time, it will be made publicly available on the Journal website and can made be available via the author repository.

 Papers are published in line with Creative Commons Attribution Non-Commercial 4.0 International License (CC BY-NC 4.0).
 This permits use, distribution and reproduction in any medium, provided the original work is properly cited and is not used for commercial purposes.